para7ite/rplace_spark_cuda/README.md

     Witness the Creation: The script will download the data, process it, and save the final timelapse as animated_canvas.mp4 in the project directory.

+🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.
 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 🎬 Video Output

-Here's a sneak peek of the final result.
+Here's the final result.
 The full animated_canvas.mp4 will be generated when you run the notebook.
-You can also replace the placeholder below with a GIF of your video and add a direct link.

-Watch the Timelapse Video Here
+<video src="https://github.com/para7ite/rplace_spark_cuda/raw/main/animated_canvas.mp4" controls="controls" style="max-width: 720px;"></video>